 Award-winning food and travel writer Naomi Tomky (pronouns she/her) uses her unrelenting enthusiasm for eating everything to propel herself around the world.
 From trailing a street food hawker in Singapore to navigating the ancient roads of the Maya jungle, she explores the globe with a hungry eye—and mouth.
 Her work appears in publications such as The New York Times, Travel + Leisure, Saveur, Food & Wine, and more.
 She was included in the 2017 edition of Best Food Writing and has won a 2019 Lowell Thomas and an Association of Food Journalists Best Food and Travel Award, and contributed to numerous cookbooks and guidebooks.
-Her own, The Pacific Northwest Seafood Cookbook, comes out in November 2019.
+Her own, The Pacific Northwest Seafood Cookbook, came out in November 2019.

 Naomi spent a decade in the marketing industry and held various consulting roles (editing, social media, and more).
 She’s also taught food writing, travel writing, and pitching classes online and in-person since 2016.
 She offers private coaching to help move new and seasoned writers to the next level in their writing journeys.